Tuvalu National Council for Women: Projects

 The TNCW has run a variety of projects, including a programme to encourage legal literacy (which began in 1999), providing training in family planning and business administration, as well as establishing the Women's Handicraft Centre, which is a nation-wide marketing system for women craftworkers, in particular for weaving.
 In 2006 they secured funding from the Japanese government to fund improvements to the centre.
 They have also run programs addressing violence against women.
 In 2001 the TNCW began a credit scheme where women could borrow money in order to establish small businesses such as poultry farming, pig-keeping and catering.
 However many loans went un-repaid.

 Programmes have also been run in response to the climate crisis.
 These include women planting mangroves as coastal protection, as well as home gardening projects and consultancy and education work.
 In 2016 the TNCW worked with the Green Climate Fund to enable women from the islands of Nanumea and Nanumaga to be part of talks about climate crisis.
 One their key issues was the additional burden of social care than women take on in the aftermath of natural disasters.
 In 2020 they co-ordinated the events for International Women's Day, which included a church service and hymn competition.

 Finance

 Until 2011, the TNCW's annual budget was 10,000 AUS dollars, however that year it was cut by 50% – a trend that continued in 2012.
-The government stated that the reduction in support was as a response to the global financial crash.
+The government stated that the reduction in support was as a response to the 2008 financial crisis.